 Tight or Contracted Gastroc

 Tight calves can be uncomfortable and cause difficulty walking.
-Tight muscles may result from overuse or cramps, but several treatments and stretches can help.
+Tight muscles may result from overuse or cramps, but several treatments and stretches can help you get relief.

 The calf muscles, or gastrocnemius and soleus muscles, are behind the shin bone, just above the ankles.
 They pull the heel up when a person is walking, running, or standing.